You are currently viewing Real Estate Investing 101 – How To Avoid Buying Overpriced Houses

 The formula for calculating the GRM is the rent price per month times 12 months.

-Assuming the same house list at $200000 for sale.
-This means it’s selling at 11 times its GRM
+For example, a 3 bed 2 bath house that rents for $1,500 per month has a GRM value of $18,000 ($1500 x 12).
+Assuming the same house list at $200,000 for sale.
+This means it’s selling at 11 times its GRM.

 As a guide, you want to buy a house at a GRM lower than ten times the value.
-The lower the value of the GRM, the higher the chance of buying right
+The lower the value of the GRM, the higher the chance of buying right.

 The dollar per square foot of a property is a useful measure of whether you are paying a fair market price for a property.